Committed to supporting our customers, staff, local community and the environment.

 - We regularly visit primary and secondary schools to deliver presentations on careers in law and on non-lawyer opportunities that are available in law firms (such as administrative roles, paralegal roles and IT and HR positions).
 We are also happy to provide work experience roles to school students.

 - We participate in the Back to School Appeal and Project Present, both run by the same small group of volunteers for underprivileged children from Glasgow and the surrounding areas.
 The Back to School Appeal provides children with the supplies they need for starting the new school year.
 Project Present provides children with a present for Christmas.
-In 2017 Jackson Boyd’s staff bought 20 Back to School packs and over 50 Christmas presents for these children.
+In 2022 Jackson Boyd’s staff bought over 40 gifts for children and young people across Glasgow through these initiatives.

 Our commitment to the environment